-Moreover, no grand unifying narrative exists today beyond the cult of me, myself, and I. The good news is that few are truly willing to rebel without limits because they have too much stake in the system as it stands.
+Moreover, no grand unifying narrative exists today beyond the cult of Me, Myself, and I. The good news is that few are truly willing to rebel without limits because they have too much stake in the system as it stands.
 Sure, they'll roleplay rebellion from time to time and play keyboard radical online, but at the end of the day, they're going to get groceries at the Piggly Wiggly and work 9-5 jobs that pay the mortgage and credit cards.
 They're going live regular lives, probably somewhere in the middle class, just like everyone else.
 These are not real rebels but convention-embracing play actors.

 This will go on until something significant happens that breaks the status quo: world war, economic collapse, a far worse pandemic, or some similar cataclysm.
 Then the pace of change will quicken uncomfortably, chaos will emerge from its decades-long slumber, and a new generation of wannabe Robespierres and Lenins will try to murder and terrorize their way to a better future.
 As we've seen in recent years, many will be all too willing to follow them into the abyss.
 Woe to that future, whenever it comes.

 On that note, let me finish with some wisdom from Camus.
 He'll say it better than me anyway.